wyy-code/wyy-code.github.io/_pages/about.md

 I am now working on entity alignment, time series anomaly detection, Multi-modal Learning, and LLM application.

 I graduated from College of Science, Beijing University of Posts and Telecommunications with a bachelor’s degree.
-I am finishing my Computer Technology Master degree in the School of Computer Science, Beijing University of Posts and Telecommunications and will get the degree in June, 2025, advised by Haifen Sun and Jingyu Wang.
+I will get my Computer Technology Master degree in the School of Computer Science, Beijing University of Posts and Telecommunications in June, 2025, advised by [Haifen Sun](https://scholar.google.com/citations?user=dwhbTsEAAAAJ&hl) and [Jingyu Wang](https://teacher.bupt.edu.cn/wangjingyu/zh_CN/index.htm).

 My research interest includes Graph Mining, Time Series, and Multi-modal Learning.